 Some of the common construction materials that are known to have contained asbestos include floor tiles, roof tiles, roof coatings, ceiling tiles, siding, insulation, plasters, paint, and more.
 As workers used these materials during construction, the asbestos fibers could be disturbed and released into the air where they could be inhaled or ingested.

-Construction Worker Asbestos Exposure – The Science Behind It
+Construction Site Worker Asbestos Exposure – The Science Behind It

 There are many occupational health entities that agree that building projects contaminated with asbestos boost construction workers’ chances of getting mesothelioma.
 Many state registries keep track of lung cancer and mesothelioma cases in contractors that were exposed to asbestos.